 What do you think the future looks like for orphan drugs in EE?

 As budget impact is getting higher due to high-cost orphan, oncology, and other targeted treatments, I think countries will encourage Gx (unbranded generics) companies to be more active in the market for pricing reasons.
-At the same time, as more and more orphan diseases become manageable (and potentially treatable in some cases), I think the orphan drugs market will include a more differentiated and individualised approach.
+At the same time, as more and more orphan diseases become manageable (and potentially treatable in some cases), I think the orphan drugs market will include a more differentiated and individualized approach.

 |About Maria Diachenko, PhD|